fredexed/crypto-funding-ops/README.md

 ### Polkadot Grants
 https://github.com/w3f/Web3-collaboration/blob/master/development.md

 *These are more informal grants published on the Web 3 Foundation's github.
-Funding can be applied for by those building around the Polkadot ecosystem and working to make the Web 3 vision, a reality.*
+Funding can be applied for by those building around the Polkadot ecosystem and working to make the Web 3 vision a reality.*

 -------